Rmazze/MIS_Project/README.md

 use them to set up the network router there is a priority field use it to set up the order on which the Pi connects to the wifi

 MIS@DISI

+### Can You run it

+In order

+### How To Start

+>> Windows

+1) access through terminal to the PI (it should be connected to the local network) with SSH
+2) Once inside launch the server with the command 'vncserver'.
+It should build the address at the same IP with the port 1
+3) Access through 'vnc viewer' to the PI

+> PI Launch